ServiceStackApps/HelloMobile/README.md

 With references to the controls you can begin to hook up custom handlers to the exposed C# events.

-For our example we're just going to explore the different call-styles available for consuming ServiceStack webservices.
+For our example we're just going to explore the different call-styles available for consuming ServiceStack web services.
 To do this we just need create an instance of a `JsonServiceClient` and give it the base url where ServiceStack is hosted:

 ```csharp